Vedant-Mittal/TradeArcMain/replit.md

 - **Frontend**: Multi-page HTML structure with shared CSS and JavaScript
 - **Main Page**: index.html serves as the primary landing page
-- **Product Pages**: Dedicated detail pages for Fox Nut and Cork HoReCa products
+- **Product Pages**: Dedicated detail pages for Makhana and Cork HoReCa products
 - **Deployment**: Static file hosting (can be served from any web server)
 - **No Database**: No data persistence required
 - **No API**: No server-side functionality